rubyblox/pebbl_app/README.md

 independent of any gems installed from the host package management system or **gem(1)**.

+Once the build dependencies for any Gem extensions have been installed, installation under a _bundle path_ will typically not require superuser credentials.

-When installing under a _bundle path_, bundler will use the latest gem versions available from [Ruby Gems][rubygems] and within the set of gem version requirements in this project.
+When installing under a _bundle path_, bundler will use the latest gem versions available from [Ruby Gems][rubygems], limited to the set of gem version requirements in this project.

 **Compiler Toolchain**